naamancurtis/trx/readme.md

 cargo doc --open
 ```

-this is recommended in order explore what is exposed in the crate
+this is recommended in order explore what is exposed in the crate and examples of how to use it

 ## Solutions & Benchmarks